lzl124631x/algorithm/graph/shortest-path/bellman-ford.md

 # Bellman Ford

-* Computes shortest paths from **a single source vertex** to all of the other vertices in a weighted digraph.
+* Computes shortest paths from **a single source vertex** to all of the other vertices in a weighted directed graph.
 * Slower than Dijkstra's algorithm.
 Its time complexity is `O(VE)`.
 * Can handle graph with negative weight edges.
 * Works better \(than Dijkstra's\) for distributed system.
 Unlike Dijkstra's where we need to find minimum value of all vertices, Bellman-Force considers edges one by one.